 - Some drugs may only be available at a retail pharmacy or through the designated Specialty Pharmcy.
 See the next page for details on Specialty Pharmacy drugs. - Subject to your prescription's instructions, you may purchase up to a 90-day supply for most covered medications and supplies at a retail pharmacy for the applicable tier copayment for each 30-day supply.
-Durgs available through mail order require the applicable tier copayment. - Contraceptives You pay one copay for up to maximum of a 90-day supply of contraceptive medications, subject to QLL and QD limitations. - Quantity Duration (QD) Some medications have a limited amount that can be covered for a specific period of time. - Quantity Level Limits (QLL): Some medications have a limited amount that can be covered at one time. - Day Supply-"Day supply" means consecutive days within the period of prescription.
-Where a prescription regimen includes "on and off days" when the medication is taken, the off days are included in the count of the day supply. - Injectable medications: Medications typically covered under the pharmacy benefit and received through a retail or mail order pharmacy are those that are self-administered by you or a non-skilled caregiver.
+Durgs available through mail order require the applicable tier copayment. - Contraceptives: You pay one copay for up to maximum of a 90-day supply of contraceptive medications, subject to QLL and QD limitations. - Quantity Duration (QD): Some medications have a limited amount that can be covered for a specific period of time. - Quantity Level Limits (QLL): Some medications have a limited amount that can be covered at one time. - Day Supply: "Day supply" means consecutive days within the period of prescription.
+Where a prescription regimen includes "on and off days" when the medication is taken, the off days are included in the count of the day supply. - Changes to quantity duration and quantity level limits may occur on January 1 and July 1 of each year.
+We base these processes upon the manufacturer's package size, FDA-approved dosing guidelines as defined in the product package insert and/or the medical literature or guidelines that support the use of doses other than the FDA-recommended dosage.
+If your prescription written by your provider exceeds the allowed quantity, please refer to Section 8, to file an appeal with the Plan. - Injectable medications: Medications typically covered under the pharmacy benefit and received through a retail or mail order pharmacy are those that are self-administered by you or a non-skilled caregiver.
 However, injectable medications that are typically administered by a health care professional are covered under your Medical benefit and need to be accessed through your provider or Specialty pharmacy.
+Contact the Health Plan at 877-835-9861 for more information on these medications.

+• Special dispensing circumstances:

-Contact the Health Plan at 877-835-9861 for more information on these medications. - Special dispensing circumstances.
-The Plan will give special consideration to filling prescription medications for members covered under the FEHB if: - You are called to active duty, or - You are officially called off-site as a result of a national or other emergency, or - You are going to be on vacation for an extended period of time - Specific drug exclusions: The plan will exclude higher cost medications that have therapeutic alternatives available and do not offer any additional clinical value over other options in their class.
+- The Plan will give special consideration to filling prescription medications for members covered under the FEHB if: - You are called to active duty, or - You are officially called off-site as a result of a national or other emergency, or - You are going to be on vacation for an extended period of time - Specific drug exclusions: The plan will exclude higher cost medications that have therapeutic alternatives available and do not offer any additional clinical value over other options in their class.
 These drugs cost significantly more than those alternatives.
-A listing of these drugs can be found on uhcfeds.com or you may call customer service at 877-835-9861 and they will provide a copy to you.

-Your physician may need to request prior authorization from us in order to fill a prescription for the reasons listed above.
-Please contact us at 877-835-9861 for additional information.
+A listing of these drugs can be found on uhcfeds.com or you may call customer service at 877-835-9861 and they will provide a copy to you. - Your physician may need to request prior authorization from us in order to fill a prescription for the reasons listed above.
+Please contact us at 877-835-9861 for additional information. - Refill Frequency: A process that allows you to receive a refill once when you have used 75 percent of the medications for most drugs.
+For example, a prescription that was filled for a 30-day supply can be refilled after 24 days.
+While this process provides advancement on your next prescription refill, we cannot dispense more than the total quantity your prescription allows.